Being aware when teaching students with epilepsy

 In this article

-Teaching students with epilepsy is normally no different to teaching any other student.
-However, it is important for school staff to be aware of some of the possible issues that may arise if students at your school have seizures.
-Epilepsy is the most common neurological condition among children in the US, so there is a good chance that you will teach a student with this condition at some point.
+Teaching students with epilepsy is often no different to teaching any other kids.
+However, it is important for school staff to be aware of some of the possible issues that may arise if students at school have seizures.

 What is epilepsy?